Justin Wilson

-Dallas Theft and Property Crime Defense Attorneys
+My Dallas Criminal Lawyer » Dallas Theft and Property Crime Defense Attorneys

 Texas theft and property crimes range from minor offenses to serious felonies—but even a first-time misdemeanor can have serious consequences.
 Employers, landlords, and schools often check criminal histories.
 Convictions tend to raise red flags that limit your future activities and possibilities.
+Our Dallas theft lawyer has extensive experience defending clients against theft crimes and other criminal offenses, providing trusted guidance throughout the legal process.

-We’ll move quickly to examine the facts and advocate for a fair and favorable outcome.
-That may mean working to obtain a dismissal, reduced charges, or a clean record through diversionary programs.
 If you’ve been arrested or charged with a property crime, don’t wait.
-Call My Dallas Criminal Lawyer at 214-764-5535 now for a consultation.
+Call My Dallas Criminal Lawyer at 214-949-4117 now for a consultation.
 The right legal team can make a huge difference.
 The sooner you contact us, the sooner we can start advocating for you.
+Schedule a confidential consultation today to discuss your theft crimes or other criminal offenses in complete privacy.

 AWARDS AND ACHIEVEMENTS